BrenoItalo16/BrenoItalo16/README.md

 - 🔭 I am actually working on a mobile Scheduling app.

-- 🌱 I am coursing degree in informatics.
+- 🌱 I am coursing Software Engineering.

 - 👨‍💻 Flutter Developer focused on helping people.

-- 🙏 I’m gospel.

 - 🔥 I like to draw, sing, play soccer and play Call of Duty.

-- ✍️ Cartoon and motion with rive.app.
+- ✍️ UX Designer  with Figma.

-- 📄 Actually learning a little about Cloud AWS in Escola da nuvem.
+- 📄 Actually learning a little about Kotlin.

+- 🙏 "Jesus is the way".

 </p>